Causal progress with imperfect placebo treatments and outcomes: Introduction

 In what follows, we begin by discussing causal structures in general that involve placebo treatments and outcomes, including cases where these labels become ambiguous.
 Our treatment employs linear models in an omitted variable bias framework.
-We focus first on a single placebo outcome, then show the corresponding analysis for placebo treatments.\footnote{We reserve our analysis of ``double placebos''---cases with a placebo treatment and outcome---for the appendix, noting that this relates most closely to developments under the heading of proximal causal inference.} We give special attention to the connection of this approach to DID, where (i) the pre-treatment outcome is a (perfect) placebo outcome, and (ii) the parallel trends assumption is a sharp equiconfounding assumption on the additive scale.
-This relationship is clarifying, but also demonstrates the applicability of our approach as a relaxation of DID that readily enables investigators to examine the credible causal interval obtained over a set of assumptions that would be strictly more defensible than those of conventional DID.
-Finally, we provide two applications.
-First, we look to observational data designed to examine the impact of the National Supported Work Demonstration, a job training program in the 1970s.
-A pre-treatment measure of pariticpants' income serves as a (perfect) placebo outcome.
-Assumptions are then required on how strongly pre-treatment income is confounded with treatment status, compared to how strongly subsequent income is confounded with treatment status.
-Under arguably defensible assumptions, the resulting range of estimates is informative and includes the benchmark value obtained from a randomized trial with the same treatment group.
-Second, we show that for a likely range of relative levels of confounding, the Zika virus decreased birth rates in Brazil in 2016, using 2014 birth rates as a placebo outcome.
-We conduct these analyses using the \texttt{placeboLM} package for \texttt{R}.
-Vignettes for this package (will eventually!) include examples with imperfect placebos, placebo outcomes other than pre-treatment outcomes, and placebo treatments.
+We focus first on a single placebo outcome, then show the corresponding analysis for placebo treatments.\footnote{We reserve our analysis of ``double placebos''---cases with a placebo treatment and outcome---for the appendix, noting that this relates most closely to developments under the heading of proximal causal inference.} We give special attention to the connection of this approach to difference-in-difference (DID), in which (i) the pre-treatment outcome serves as a (perfect) placebo outcome, and (ii) the parallel trends assumption is precisely the equiconfounding assumption, on the additive scale.
+This relationship is clarifying, but also demonstrates the our approach offers one relaxation of DID, enabling investigators to examine the credible causal interval obtained over a set of assumptions (about relative confounding) rather than the point estimate given under the point assumption of parallel trends.

+After a simulation example, we apply this approach to two real-world investigations.
+First, we use data from the well-known National Supported Work Demonstration to show that under reasonable assumptions an investigator given the observational data would have been able to produce a range of estimates that contains the experimental benchmark value.
+Second, we show that despite apparent evidence to the contrary, the Zika virus likely decreased birth rates in Brazil in 2016.
+We conduct these analyses using the \texttt{PlaceboLM} package, which we make available in the \texttt{R} computing language.